HenryMark01/rate-limiter/README.md

 # 🚦 Fixed Window Rate Limiter
 ## 📘 Overview

 This project demonstrates the implementation and deployment of a **Fixed Window Rate Limiter** using Python Flask, Docker, and Kubernetes on an AWS EC2 instance.
-The service is publicly accessible using a Kubernetes `NodePort`.
+The service is publicly accessible using a Kubernetes NodePort.

 ---